markrin/k8s-echoserver/README.md

 Run terraform container with all installed dependencies and create infrastructure Helm deployment will fail because no chart and docker image pushed yet

+Optional preparations: create remote backend.
+Copy provider.tf file to other folder, comment marked part and set backend = "local" run tf init and tf apply.
+This should create s3 bucket and dynamodb table.
+Comment backend and uncomment s3 backend configs.
+Run tf plan and expect no changes.

 ```
 docker build -t terraform -f ./tf/tf.Dockerfile ./tf
 # set desired region for infrastructure using AWS_DEFAULT_REGION